robertluwang/hands-on-ai/gemini-api-demo/gemini-api-demo.md

-> **model**: A smartphone is essentially a mini-computer that fits in your pocket, combining the functionality of a phone, camera, internet browser, GPS, media player, and more, all in one sleek device, allowing you to stay connected, entertained, and informed on the go.
+> **model**: A smartphone is a powerful, pocket-sized computer with a touchscreen interface that combines the functionality of a phone, a camera, a music player, an internet browser, and much more.
+It allows you to communicate with others, access vast amounts of information, entertain yourself, and manage your daily life, all in one device.